pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 ### Setting up bank transfers

 If you want to use bank transfers to receive payments in pretix, the "Bank transfer" plugin needs to be active.
-In order to verify that the plugin is active, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
+In order to verify that the plugin is active, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
 Switch to the :btn:Payment providers: tab.

 This page displays the bank transfer plugin at the top.